Quansight-Labs/ndindex/docs/slices.md

 it was designed for.

 (wrong-rule-3)=
-<strong style="font-size:120%;">Wrong Rule 3: "Slices index the spaces between the elements of the array."<a class="headerlink"
+<strong style="font-size:120%;">Wrong Rule 3: "Slices index the spaces between the elements of the list."<a class="headerlink"
 href="#wrong-rule-3" title="Permalink to this headline">¶</a> </strong>

 This is a very common rule that is taught for both slices and integer indexing.
-The reasoning goes as follows: 0-based indexing is confusing, where the first element of an array is indexed by 0, the second by 1, and so on.
+The reasoning goes as follows: 0-based indexing is confusing, where the first element of a list is indexed by 0, the second by 1, and so on.
 Rather than thinking about that, consider the spaces between the elements:

 <div style="text-align:center">